 This is the easiest most delicious cream cheese frosting for sugar cookies.
 In this post, we’ll teach you how to make cream cheese frosting for cookies in no time!

-Looking to whip up a batch of sugar cookies (or our cream cheese heart cookies!) and need cream cheese frosting to go with them?
+Looking to bake a batch of sugar cookies (or our cream cheese heart cookies!) and need cream cheese frosting to go with them?
 Look no further!
 This cream cheese frosting for sugar cookies is the perfect recipe to keep in your back pocket at all times.

 Best Cream Cheese Frosting for Cookies

-When making cream cheese frosting for cookies, you want to make sure that it’s thigh enough to stay, but not too thick so you can’t spread it around.
+When making cream cheese frosting for cookies, you want to make sure that it’s thick enough to stay, but not too thick so you can’t spread it around.

 Our signature recipe is made with super simple ingredients that you probably already have on hand.
 Let’s check it out.